calaldees/TeachProgramming/teachprogramming/static/projects/net/chat.md

 ----------------------
 * [Building a Replit to Replit Chat App Using Node.js](https://docs.replit.com/tutorials/15-repl-chat)
 * [kchat](https://github.com/srpeck/kchat) -  Persistent group chat in <50 lines using kdb+/k/q web sockets and JS
+* [kkuchta / css-only-chat](https://github.com/kkuchta/css-only-chat) -  A truly monstrous async web chat using no JS whatsoever on the frontend

 Old/Alternative Server (for reference)
 ----------------------